-The modern esports bar premiered around the launch of StarCraft 2, people desired to find a way to watch events together.
+The modern esports bar concept premiered around the launch of StarCraft 2, people desired to find a way to watch events together.

-We do however find that many event organizers work together with esports bars to bring the concept to a specific venue.
+We do however find that many event organizers work together with traditional sports bars to bring the concept to a specific venue.

 The concept of an esports bar can be two things.
 It could be an event organized on an already established sports bar, it can also be a bar setup from the beginning with esports in mind.

 Founding a franchise can be a great way to start your venture into the world of business.
 This way you can work together with other franchise owners under a common brand.